mivek/MetarParser/CONTRIBUTING.md

 **Have you found a bug**

-Open an issue describing the bug and the steps to reproduce it.
+Open an issue describing the bug, and the steps to reproduce it.
 If you are willing to fix the bug:

 *  Open a Github Pull request